Edge connectivity of simplicial polytopes: Introduction

 \section{Introduction}

-A \defn{polytope} is the convex hull of finitely many points, its \defn{dimension} is the dimension of its affine hull, its \defn{faces} are its intersections with its supporting hyperplanes, and its \defn{graph} is the graph whose vertices are its $0$-dimensional faces and whose edges are its $1$-dimensional faces.
+A \defn{polytope} is the convex hull of finitely many points, its \defn{dimension} is the dimension of its affine hull, its \defn{faces} are its intersections with its supporting hyperplanes (and the polytope itself), and its \defn{graph} is the graph whose vertices are its $0$-dimensional faces and whose edges are its $1$-dimensional faces.
 A polytope of dimension $d$ is referred to as a \defn{$d$-polytope}.
 A polytope is \defn{simplicial} (resp.~\defn{cubical}) when all its faces are simplices (resp.~combinatorially equivalent to cubes).
 See~\cite{Gru03,Zie95} for standard textbooks on polytope theory.

-The \defn{vertex} (resp.~\defn{edge}) \defn{connectivity} of a connected graph~$G$ is the minimum number of vertices (resp. edges) whose removal disconnects $G$.
+The \defn{vertex} (resp.~\defn{edge}) \defn{connectivity} of a connected graph~$G$ is the minimum number of vertices (resp.~edges) whose removal disconnects $G$.
 More precisely, the edge connectivity of~$G$ is the cardinality of the smallest edge cut of~$G$.
-An \defn{edge cut} is the set of edges~$\E(X, \overline{X})$ with a vertex~in~$X$ and a vertex~in~$\overline{X}$ for some partition~${X \sqcup \overline{X} = V}$ with~${X \ne \varnothing \ne \overline{X}}$.
-In particular, for any vertex~$v$ of~$G$, the edges of~$G$ incident to~$v$ always form an edge cut of~$G$ that we call \defn{trivial}.
-In this paper, we focus on nontrivial edge cuts.
+An \defn{edge cut} is the set of edges~$\E(V_\circ, V_\bullet)$ with a vertex~in~$V_\circ$ and a vertex~in~$V_\bullet$ for some partition~$V_\circ \sqcup V_\bullet = V$ of the vertex set~$V$ of~$G$ with~${V_\circ \ne \varnothing \ne V_\bullet}$.
+A \defn{minimum edge cut} is an edge cut of minimal cardinality.
 See~\cite{BM08} for a textbook on graph~theory.

-A famous result of Balinski~\cite{Bal61} ensures that the graph of a $d$-polytope is $d$-vertex-connected, which actually implies that it is $d$-edge-connected.
-More recently, the last two authors have investigated further vertex and edge connectivity properties of graphs of cubical polytopes~\cite{BuiPinUgo18,ThiPinUgo20, BuiPinUgo20}.
-In this paper, we focus on graphs of simplicial polytopes and establish the following surprising property.
+A famous result of Balinski~\cite{Bal61} ensures that the graph of a $d$-polytope is \mbox{$d$-vertex-connected}, which implies that it is $d$-edge-connected.
+This is the best possible lower bound for the edge connectivity of general polytopes (think about the prism over a simplex).
+In contrast, the last two authors have investigated further vertex and edge connectivity properties of graphs of cubical polytopes~\cite{ThiPinUgo20, BuiPinUgo20}.
+In this paper, we focus on graphs of simplicial polytopes and establish the \mbox{following property}.